 Third Person Shooter

-- Spec Ops: The Line starts off by doing its best to convince the player that it is a standard military shooter; everything from the trailer, the demo, the cover art to even the first 40 or so minutes of gameplay is engineered to make the game appear as nothing more than a typical America Saves the Day, kill-all-the-bad-guys shooter.
-However as the story unfolds, it slowly reveals itself to be a Genre Deconstruction of military shooter games, criticizes the genre for providing players an unrealistic and immoral escapist fantasy through the glorification of violence.
+- Spec Ops: The Line starts off by doing its level best to convince the player that it is a standard military shooter; everything from the trailer, the demo, the cover art to even the first 40 or so minutes of gameplay is engineered to make the game appear as nothing more than a typical America Saves the Day, kill-all-the-bad-guys shooter.
+However as the story unfolds, it slowly reveals itself to be a Genre Deconstruction of military shooter games, and criticizes the genre for providing players an unrealistic and immoral escapist fantasy through the glorification of violence.
 The game straight up calls out the player for using the game to act out a power fantasy, calling into question the morality of playing games which simulate killing people for fun.
 The game's protagonist, Capt.
 Martin Walker, transforms from a strait-laced, no-nonsense soldier into a vicious, bloodthirsty maniac as a result of his experiences and the increasingly barbaric actions he is "forced" to carry out.
 At the end of the game, it is revealed that he had been hallucinating large parts of the game, including the existence of Col. John Konrad, the alleged "villain".

 - Ever17: You can play as Kid or Takeshi.
 It's in first-person, but you can see one character while you play as the other, no problems there.
 Except it turns out what the main characters you play from the perspective of even look like is false.
 And Takeshi's route and the Kid's route are actually two separate incidents with the same setup, taking place 17 years apart.
 The Takeshi and Kid in Takeshi's routes are the real ones, while the Takeshi in Kid's route is a fake and the Kid in Kid's routes is a completely different amnesiac boy.
 Did you think they were the same incident?
 Good, because that's exactly what the character wanted.
-You are Blick Winkel, a fourth dimensional entity who the characters are trying to trick into coming down to the third dimension by making him/her believe that history is repeating itself.
-And that's why people say "I shat bricks in Coco's Route".

 - Turnabout Samurai (Ace Attorney): The victim was actually the one with the motive, not the killer.
 It was a case of self-defence.

-- Turnabout Big Top (Justice For All): The killer was pretty much the most sympathetic figure in the entire case, and the only one in the series to actually feel legitimate guilt over what they've done.
+- Turnabout Big Top (Justice For All): The killer was the most sympathetic figure in the entire case, and the only one in the series to actually feel legitimate guilt over what they've done.
 Rather than having an over-the-top villainous breakdown, he just bursts into tears.
 You feel pretty heartless for pursuing him.

 - The Stolen Turnabout (Trials and Tribulations): Congratulations!
 You've managed to prove your client was somewhere else when the theft occured, and implicated someone else.
 Unfortunately, that places him at the scene of a murder at the exact time it was commited, and you've just given the real killer a perfect alibi!
 Needless to say, that was his plan all along.

 - The Imprisoned Turnabout (Investigations 2): The whole case seems like a total mess, until Edgeworth finally discovers a clear trail leading to a certain someone.
-You confont him, and... he totally didn't do it.
+You confront him, and... he totally didn't do it.
 Later on you find out he was the victim of a very good frameup, but by that point, you're actually wishing he WAS guilty.
-Read on and you'll see why.
 Your suspicions have now fallen on the warden, but both Edgeworth, and likely the player, are having trouble figuring out their motive.
 And you should be, because she had none!
 She was just driven to near insanity by Ryoken, the previously mentioned inmate's, constant threats towards her family, and she had become so paranoid that on merely seeing he and the victim played chess togeather, she concluded the victim MUST have been sent to kill her.
 Her Villainous Breakdown basically consists of her screaming it's Ryoken who's the evil one and that she didn't do anything wrong.
 It's a little... unsettling to the player.
-And it gets worse, in the game's final case, you find out there's more to this incident than meets the eye.
-Specifically, the sweet, timid, wrongly-accused suspect your Defence Attorney friend had been trying to get off the hook?
+And it gets worse: in the game's final case, you find out there's more to this incident than meets the eye.
+Specifically, the sweet, timid, wrongly-accused suspect your Defense Attorney friend had been trying to get off the hook?
 Turns out he's not entirely innocent.
 Far from it.

-- Also in VLR, you can choose to ally or betray characters, like in the Prisoners' Dilemma.
+- Also in VLR, you can choose to ally or betray characters, like in the Prisoner's Dilemma.
 Ally with a character who betrays you and you would understandably realize you should have picked betray as well.
 Going back to betray will, on a few occasions, cause the other character to pick ally, and the characters deride you for betraying someone who was willing to ally with you.
 Your character even questions this, but isn't really sure why he's questioning it until later.
 In one specific example, the game switches roles, and this time you're allying with a character who has already been betrayed by you in a different timeline, who is taking revenge on you on HER subsequent playthrough.

 - The featured romance in Magical Diary is with a 'bad boy' character who is actually playing on the trope expectations of the target audience to lull the character, and the player, into doing exactly what he wants.
 Many players recognise the manipulation on a character level and laugh about playing out the "cheesy romance", but don't realise that they themselves are being tricked as well.
-There are youtube videos of horrified shrieking from players suddenly discovering that they were being played all along.
+There are YouTube videos of horrified shrieking from players suddenly discovering that they were being played all along.

 - Tower Defense game Gemcraft: Chapter Zero is a fairly mild version.
 The Player should be wary of the premise of the game (a sorcerer seeking the ultimate MacGuffin) since it's a prequel, and the boss-fights are named ancient guardians, but overall the player identifies with the main character, wanting to beat all of the levels.
 Then you get to the very last stage and have to free the MacGuffin from a seal.
-Destroying the seal unleashes the Sealed Evil in a Can that possesses you and necessitating the character of the original Gemcraft game to come along and clean up the mess you made.
-Nice Job Breaking It, Hero!
+Destroying the seal unleashes the Sealed Evil in a Can that possesses you, necessitating the character of the original Gemcraft game to come along and clean up the mess you made.
+Nice Job Breaking It, Hero!!